AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

 --------------

 There are two queues governing these nodes: ``gpu`` and ``gpushort``, where the latter is for jobs up to 4 hours.
+Partitions are automatically selected.

 The latest details can always be found with the following command::